Menu Icon

 What is involved in the egg freezing process?

-The process for freezing eggs is the same as the early steps of IVF, though the paths diverge after eggs are retrieved from the uterus; with egg freezing, the eggs are not fertilized with sperm before they are frozen.iv
+The process for freezing eggs is the same as the early steps of IVF, though the paths diverge after eggs are retrieved from the ovaries.
+The eggs will not be fertilized with sperm before being frozen.vi

-The first step is for the patient to be screened to make sure they are suitable candidates for egg freezing.
-Blood tests are performed to estimate ovarian reserve, or the total number of eggs and follicles that remain in the patient’s ovaries.
-Some tests that might be performed include follicle-stimulating hormone (FSH) and/or anti-müllerian hormone (AMH), which can estimate the number of remaining eggs in the ovaries.
-A transvaginal ultrasound can also be used to identify and count the number of follicles which have reached a size between 2-10mm; this is known as an antral follicle count (AFC) and will help determine how well a patient may respond to ovarian stimulation medication used in the egg freezing process.v Finally, doctors will also screen for conditions such as human immunodeficiency virus (HIV) and hepatitis B and C as well as for hormone imbalances that can affect fertility such as hypo- or hyperthyroidism and hyperprolactinemia.
+First, the patient needs to be screened to make sure they are a suitable candidate for egg freezing.
+Blood tests are used to estimate ovarian reserve, or the total number of eggs and follicles that remain in the patient’s ovaries.
+Some tests that might be performed include follicle-stimulating hormone (FSH) and/or anti-Müllerian hormone (AMH), which can estimate the number of remaining eggs in the ovaries.
+A transvaginal ultrasound can also be used to identify and count the number of follicles that have reached a size between 2 to 10mm; this is known as an antral follicle count (AFC) and will help determine how well a patient may respond to ovarian stimulation medication used in the egg freezing process.vii Finally, the physician will screen for conditions such as human immunodeficiency virus (HIV) and hepatitis B and C, and for hormone imbalances that can affect fertility such as hypo- or hyperthyroidism and hyperprolactinemia.

-Ovarian stimulation (OS), also known as controlled ovarian stimulation (COS), involves giving an individual a series of medications to encourage the ovaries to produce multiple mature eggs which can then be harvested.
+Ovarian stimulation (OS), also known as controlled ovarian stimulation (COS), involves giving an individual a series of fertility medications to encourage the ovaries to produce multiple mature eggs that can then be retrieved.
 The fertility drugs and medications used for ovarian stimulation vary depending on individual factors and are usually self-injected at home.

 Diagram of the egg retrieval process in IVF